pixee/codemodder-python/src/core_codemods/docs/pixee_python_use-defusedxml.md

-You might be surprised to learn that Python's standard library XML libraries are [considered insecure](https://docs.python.org/3/library/xml.html#xml-vulnerabilities) against various kinds of attacks.
+You might be surprised to learn that Python's built-in XML libraries are [considered insecure](https://docs.python.org/3/library/xml.html#xml-vulnerabilities) against various kinds of attacks.